openssl/technical-policies/policies/documentation-policy.md

 ## Chapter 9: Changes and news

-Significant modifications should be documented in the `CHANGES.md` file.
+Significant modifications should be documented in the [CHANGES] file.

-Very significant features and changes should be documented in the `NEWS.md` file.
+Very significant features and changes should be documented in the [NEWS] file.

 In both cases, the added note should be short and to the point.